 The program implements tools to calm traffic based on adopted engineering standards and public support.
 OakDOT receives approximately 800 requests each year to improve traffic safety.
-OakDOT also participates with Alameda County Transportation Commission (ACTC) and the Oakland Unified School District (OUSD) in identifying school safety improvements around Oakland School sites (See map).
+OakDOT also participates with Alameda County Transportation Commission and the Oakland Unified School District in identifying school safety improvements around Oakland School sites.

 Slower and less traffic in neighborhoods enhance public safety and overall quality of life.
 All of these improvements are supported by Oakland's Council adopted Pedestrian Plan and Bicycle Plan.
+Additionally, traffic calming projects will explore adding cultural elements and multilingual signage to projects as feasible.
 OakDOT's priority projects are listed in a table below.
 Each project has an average score reflective of the community's input into this budget process.